 Myth, History, and the Construction of Identity in Medieval Iberia (Hilary Term)

-Convenor: Professor Geraldine Hazbun
+Convenor: Prof. Geraldine Hazbun

 This course will examine the re-imagining of the past in medieval epic and chronicle, with a view to exploring the ways in which the literary reconfiguration of history in these texts shapes the identities of their day, comprising ethnicity, gender, proto-nationalist sentiment, and religious affiliation.
 Close attention will be paid to the literary strategies which underpin the transformation of history, and to the creative interchange of history and myth.
 With close reference to the rich cultural background and political history of medieval Iberia, the course will also seek to understand the ideological foundations of the reconception of history.